 Sandy soils and cool ocean summer breezes create the perfect growing conditions for crafting fine artisan wines.
 Hawk Haven uses local and estate grown vinifera grapes in all our wines.
 Below is a list of the wines we currently carry.
 Selection varies throughout the year; check back often to see what varietals and vintages we’re offering today.

-Stop by our tasting room to taste any of our award-winning wines, or call us at (609) 846-7347 or e-mail us at firstname.lastname@example.org to have our wine shipped directly to your doorstep.
+Stop by our Wine Tasting room to taste any of our award-winning wines (click here for our Current Hours & Upcoming Events), or call us at (609) 846-7347 or e-mail us at firstname.lastname@example.org to have our wine shipped directly to your doorstep.

 American Kestrel White

 This light white table wine is part of our Hawk Series wines and is named after a bird of prey known to migrate through the Outer Coastal Plain.
-Stainless steel fermenting enhances the bright and fragrant flavors of pineapple and lemongrass.
-The barrel fermented Sauvignon Blanc rounds out the finish, giving it a smooth light creamy texture.
+Stainless steel fermenting enhances the bright and fragrant flavors of citrus, fresh apricot, and lemon.
+A fruit forward wine with a mineral, flinty edge.
 Try with crab or a light white fish.

-Our Riesling is semi-dry with a hint of sweetness to enhance the natural fruit flavors.
-Honeysuckle blossom, apricot, and mandarin orange are at the forefront.
+Green apple and white peach.
 A tangy, clean finish rounds out the wine, making it a true delight.
-This is a great wine selection for the holidays, a definite crowd-pleaser.
+A great wine selection for the holidays, a definite crowd pleaser.

 Northern Harrier Red